-After a volunteer has gone through training and expressed their interest to Becca, volunteers will be assigned to a site on the Badger Lands.
+After a volunteer has gone through training and expressed their interest, volunteers will be assigned to a site on the Badger Lands.
 Sites are assigned based on accessibility as well as other factors.
 The Bader Lands are unique in that there are 4 different landowners and many different areas in different stages of ecological restoration.
 Current sites are located on the Ho-Chunk Nation land (private), USDA Dairy Forage land (private), and the Wisconsin Department of Natural Resources land (public).
 Each property has a unique landscape and varies on restoration progress.
 Monarch monitoring sites will be defined based on amount of milkweed, species present and size.
 If size restrictions, location to road, or more is needed for accessibility please let the Monarch Coordinator know.

 Monitoring with kids

 Monitoring for monarchs at the Badger Lands can be done alone, with a partner, as a group, or with kids.
 Looking for monarch at all life stages can be exciting for children of all ages, as it teaches them new skills and the ability to recognize a new species at all its life stages.
 Monarch Joint Venture provides tips for teaching kids and students how to monitor and about monarchs.
 The tips can be found at https://monarchjointventure.org/mlmp/mlmp-training/mlmp-helpful-how-to-scenarios/mlmp-tips-for-monitoring-with-kids.